wangjuejulaoshi/juNAS/README.md

 # juNAS
-just make a distribution and as is NAS solution myself
+just making a distribution and “as is” NAS solution

+Software：rockstor
+Hardware：personalized